 This is the story of the Toms River Jewish farmers who made Ocean County, New Jersey an egg-producing capital.
 It was early spring, 1910.
 Sam Kaufman, owner of the biggest bar in Brooklyn, was worried about his sick daughters.
 He knew he had to get them out of the stale New York City air.
 Perhaps he could buy a farm.
 But the Catskills, where he first looked, lacked schools and he had five daughters to educate.
 Then he learned of Toms River, near the sea in central New Jersey.
 It was only 75 miles south of where he lived in Brooklyn.
 NY.
 Toms River had reasonably priced farmland, a small town atmosphere, only 800 inhabitants.
 Most importantly, it had a good high school.

 This post gives a description of the novels and memoirs left to us by early 20th Century Southern Brazilian farmers.
 They offer fascinating portrayals of Jewish immigrant life.
 The post includes visuals, links to more information and a list of references.
 We also include how to find both the original and secondary works in libraries worldwide.
 Continue reading →

 In this post, videos, an interactive map and many references supplement a short history of Jewish farming communities in Connecticut.

 Beginning as early as 1891, Baron Hirsch supported the settlement of Jewish farmers in Connecticut.
 By 1928 there were over 5000 Jewish farm families in the state.
 The Baron Hirsch Fund and its subsidiary the Jewish Agricultural Society (JAS) sponsored these projects.
-The projects continued throughout the first half of the 20th Century, helping not only the Russian Jews escaping pogroms in the first part of the century, but after WWII Holocaust survivors as well.
+The projects continued throughout the first half of the 20th Century.
+They not only helped the Eastern European Jews escaping pogroms in the first part of the century, but after WWII, Holocaust survivors as well.